armoneyj210/apex-predator/readme.md

 # Apex Legends

 Have you ever wanted to play Apex Legends, but just didn't know where to start?
 This full-stack application allows you to get a jump on your research before playing!
+Check out all of the characters, skins, weapons, and maps.
+We did the research so you dont have to!

 ## Technology Used